net-zero-dri/net-zero-dri.github.io/about.md

 ## Who funded the project?

-£1.86 million was awarded to the project from the [Natural Environment Research Council (NERC)](https://nerc.ukri.org/), on behalf of UKRI
+£1.86 million was awarded to the project from UKRI (administered by the [Natural Environment Research Council (NERC)](https://nerc.ukri.org/))